So, you want to make money blogging?

 And without further ado, let’s talk about the steps you need to take to be a full-on blogger.

-First things first, you need to know how to build and run a website if you want to blog.
+First things first, you need to know how to build and run a blog.

-You see, the art of website creation can be broken down into five simple steps:
+You see, the art of blog creation can be broken down into five simple steps:

 - Picking a profitable niche